Steel Building - 1

 • Limited thermal resistance without insulation

 Because steel expands and contracts with temperature changes, insulation for metal buildings must provide consistent coverage and help manage moisture.
-Without insulation, even well built metal structures can experience energy loss and interior discomfort.
+Without insulation, even well-built metal structures can experience energy loss and interior discomfort.

 Understanding Insulation Basics